RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### Reference list entry

-In the reference list, order the works of each author alphabetically by the initial(s) of the first author's given names.
+In the reference list, order the works of each author alphabetically by the initial(s) of the author's first name.

 ###### end-subtype-content